shadogray/securefs/README.md

 ###1.
 Clone this repo to local path and switch to it

 ###2.
-Build the WebApplication - first w/o activated tests, since some tests rely on deployed and running server
+Build the WebApplication
+First w/o activated tests, since some tests rely on deployed and running server

     cd securefs/securefs-master/
     mvn clean install -DskipTests